A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Introduction

 For the Painlev\'e transcendent $\text{P}_1$ the Stokes multiplier was obtained via linearization in 1988 by Kapaev \cite{Kapaev}, corrected in a 1993 paper by Kitaev-Kapaev \cite{KitaevKapaev}.
-The Painlev\'e transcendents are now as important in nonlinear mathematical physics as the classical special functions play in linear physics \cite{Fokas}.
+The Painlev\'e transcendents are now as important in nonlinear mathematical physics as the classical special functions are in linear mathematical physics \cite{Fokas}.

 Conversely, knowing the jumps across the cuts determines the associated RH problem.
 For a differential equation the jumps follow from its connection formulas.
 The circle is closed once the P-K property is shown to determine the jump conditions in closed form.